 Fish n’ Chips in Killarney

-August 30, 2017 was the day we officially moved aboard Misty, so we celebrated our 2 year anniversary with a bottle of champagne with Jeff and Lucy, followed by a wonderful dinner at the Lodge.
-A wonderful evening, but sadly where we would bid Jeff and Lucy Adieu.
+August 30, 2017 was the day we officially moved aboard Misty, so we celebrated our 2 year anniversary with a bottle of champagne with Jeff and Lucy on board Misty, followed by a wonderful dinner at the Lodge.
+A great evening, but sadly where we would bid Jeff and Lucy Adieu.